Lee Zeldin, GOP nominee for NY governor, attacked at rally

-NEW YORK (AP) — A man brandishing a sharp object who attacked U.S. Rep. Lee Zeldin as the Republican candidate for New York governor delivered a speech in western New York has been charged with attempted assault.
+NEW YORK (AP) — A man has been charged with attempted assault after brandishing a sharp object and attacking U.S. Rep. Lee Zeldin as the Republican candidate for New York governor delivered a speech in western New York.

-“I’m OK,” Zeldin said in a statement after the incident Thursday.
-“Fortunately, I was able to grab his wrist and stop him for a few moments until others tackled him.”
+The incident happened Thursday as Zeldin, who is challenging incumbent Democratic Gov. Kathy Hochul this November, was addressing a Veterans of Foreign Wars post in the town of Perinton, outside Rochester.

+The attacker climbed onto a low stage where the congressman was speaking to a crowd of dozens, flanked by bales of hay and American flags.

 Jakubonis is an Army veteran who was deployed to Iraq in 2009 as a medical laboratory technician.

-The attacker climbed onto a low stage where the congressman spoke to a crowd of dozens, flanked by bales of hay and American flags.

-Videos taken by people in the audience showed Jakubonis walk up to Zeldin saying, “You’re done,” and then try to grab him, bringing a pointed object shaped like a cat's head toward Zeldin's neck as he reached for the congressman.
-Photos of the object suggested it was a keychain meant to be worn on the knuckles for self defense.
+Zeldin said he was grateful for everyone who jumped in to help.
+He finished his remarks after Jakubonis was subdued, saying Friday it was important “not to be intimidated.”

-Jacob Murphy, a spokesperson for Zeldin's congressional office, said Friday that Zeldin had a minor scrape from the incident.
-He said Zeldin had not received any specific threats recently.
+Jacob Murphy, a spokesperson for Zeldin's congressional office, said that Zeldin had a minor scrape from the incident.
+He said Zeldin had private security for the Perinton event but would start having increased security.

-In response to a question about what security was at the event, Murphy said: “Congressman Zeldin had private security at the event and law enforcement arrived on the scene within a few minutes.
-Security will be increased starting with our first event this morning.”

-Among those who helped to subdue the attacker was Zeldin’s running mate, former New York Police Department Deputy Inspector Alison Esposito.

-In a statement, Hochul condemned the attack and said she was “relieved to hear that Congressman Zeldin was not injured and that the suspect is in custody.”
+In a statement, Hochul condemned the attack and said she was “relieved to hear that Congressman Zeldin was not injured.”

+President Joe Biden also denounced the incident and said it “defies our fundamental democratic values.”

+“As I’ve said before, violence has absolutely no place in our society or our politics.
+I am especially grateful for the courage of those who immediately intervened, and that he is unharmed and was able to continue his speech,” the president said in a statement.

 New York Republican State Committee Chairman Nick Langworthy called on Hochul to issue a security detail for Zeldin to protect him on the campaign trail.